+- Consent solicitations that seek to change "customary accounting or financial covenants" would not, in themselves, be significant modifications

 - Tax treatment of consent fees is unclear

-- Issuers typically treat as ordinary income
+- Tax treatment to holders?

 - Subject to withholding tax if paid to non-US holders?

 - PLR 201105016